Dataset FormatVersion 0.2

 The dataset is a plain or gzipped text file with the following structure:

-- The first line MAY contain network-level metadata in JSON format.
+- The first line MAY contain dataset-level metadata in JSON format.

 - Afterwards, there is a section for nodes, where each node is defined on a separate line.